 We’re Enabling a Stronger Form of MFA

-Effective July 21, you’ll have two options for MFA: email and the new Ping ID® mobile application.
+Starting in August 2024, you’ll have two options for MFA: email and the new Ping ID® mobile application.
 We encourage you to register both methods so you’ll still be able to access our password-protected applications in the event you don’t have access to your primary method.
 The Ping ID mobile application is the preferred authentication method.
 It's also the most user-friendly, secure option and works on any modern mobile device.

-How Does This Impact Me on July 21?
+How Does This Impact Me in August?

 If you access Freddie Mac password-protected applications, you’re already registered for MFA.
 The impacts of this change will be minimal; they depend on what method(s) you’re currently using for MFA.